AlgoMaster Logo

 Intuition

-Instead of a set that only tells us whether a character is in the window, we use a hash map that stores the most recent index of each character.
-When we encounter a duplicate, we can jump the left pointer directly past the previous occurrence, no need to slide one step at a time.
+Replace the set with a hash map that stores the most recent index of each character.
+On a duplicate, move the left pointer directly past the previous occurrence instead of sliding it one step at a time.

 Algorithm